 - Lignocaine with adrenaline is contraindicated on the nose or ears.
 True or false?

-- Should warfarin should be stopped prior to skin surgery?
+- Should warfarin or other anticoagulants be stopped prior to skin surgery?

 - What does PARQI stand for?